micha-silver/EO_Demo/ReLTER_demo.md

 ### Small eLTER sites

 ODS data layers are at 30 meter resolution, suitable for small sites.
-This code examines the Teneno site at Harsleben.
+This code examines the Tereno site at Harsleben.

 ``` r
 # Acquire Tereno ID and boundary